 - dandelion: sweet, good raw or cooked, and it makes a fantastic subtle tea.

-- elderberry: great for drinks and syrups, and baking.
+- elderflower: great for drinks and syrups, and baking.
 Also good with fish.

 - hibiscus: great for drinks, sweet baking, and paired with fruits.